helsing-ai/buffrs/docs/src/guide/package-types.md

 services and RPCs that your server can implement.
 You can use the aforementioned libraries to fuel your development / api definition experience.

-A good example of an API could be an imagenary `logging` service that makes use of the just declared `time.Time`:
+A good example of an API could be an imaginary `logging` service that makes use of the just declared `time.Time`:

 ```toml